Ucommercenet/ucommerce.examples/App Slices/Product Picker/Umbraco/README.md

 This example shows an example of a Umbraco custom property using the Ucommerce product picker app slice.

 These are the most important files for creating a Custom Property Editor.
 We have omitted all the Vite and Umbraco specific files.
-The Umbraco documentation has a [good article on how to create a Custom property editor](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor).
+The Umbraco documentation has a [good article on how to create a custom property editor](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-property-editor).

 ## Files